-Appendix A. Borehole lithostratigraphic descriptions
+Appendix F. Borehole lithostratigraphic descriptions

 Six borehole cores were examined in this study from the Yorkshire Sub-Basin.
 Salterford Farm and Woolsthorpe Bridge were drilled by the British Coal Board and are now housed at the British Geological Survey, and capture the Cadeby Formation of Cycle 1 (EZ1).
 SM4 Gough, SM7 Mortar Hill, SM11 Dove’s Nest and SM14b Woodsmith Mine North Shaft were drilled by Sirius Minerals PLC and between them capture the evaporites of Cycle 2 (EZ2) up to the top of Cycle 5 (EZ5).
 Below are brief lithological descriptions of the boreholes.